Achievable Rates for Channels with Deletions and Insertions: InDel Channel

 The lower bound is plotted in Figure \ref{fig:delins_fig} for various values of $d=i$, for $\alpha=0.8$ and for $\alpha=1$.
+Like the deletion channel, the maximizing $\gamma$ was found to increase as $d=i$ was increased; this has the effect of making runs longer and thus less likely to be deleted completely.

 For Theorem \ref{thm:delins_thm}, we used the sequence $T^{M_n}$ to indicate the positions of complementary insertions together with $S^{M_n}$ to indicate deleted runs.
-We can obtain another lower bound on the deletion+insertion capacity by using the sequence $I^{M_n}$ instead of $T^{M_n}$, in Section \ref{subsec:lb1}.
+We can obtain another lower bound on the InDel capacity by using the sequence $I^{M_n}$ instead of $T^{M_n}$.
 This bound can be derived in a straightforward manner by combining the techniques of Sections \ref{subsec:lb1} and \ref{sec:deletion}, and is omitted.
+As in Section \ref{subsec:lb1}, we expect that a lower bound with $\un{I}$ improve on a bound with $\un{T}$ when $i$ is large.
+Such a bound would be useful for InDel channels with large $i$ and small $d$.